mrkipling/js-sensi/README.md

 I was inspired by the work of [@jakiestfu](https://github.com/jakiestfu) when he released [Sparky.js](http://sparkyjs.com "Sparky.js homepage") upon the world.
 I immediately saw great potentional in what he was trying to achieve: a no-frills, well-defined and structured JS framework - putting the organised fun (and sanity) back into JavaScript.

 I have been muddling along with a custom $.feature function which controls which JS should be executed and when, even (especially?) when dealing with a compiled JS files.
-It works fine, but I've always thought that there must be more. [@jakiestfu](https://github.com/jakiestfu) showed me more!
+It works fine, but I've always thought that there must be more.

 The only problem was, the way that [@jakiestfu](https://github.com/jakiestfu) works is a bit different to mine.
 And that's just an inevitablity - there is no one "right" way to do things, especially in 2012.

 He encouraged customisation.
 So the same night after reading the article, I went home from work (on a Friday no less) and created a rough draft of how I would like his super-structured framework to work (in a few hours).
-So please bear with me if it's super-rough around the edges.
+So please bear with me if it's a bit rough around the edges.

 ##Using this

 Ultimately I would like this to be the "JS scaffolding" that I use on most of my web projects (although admittedly it has a way to go).
-The way that **I** (and this JS scaffold work) is as follows:
+The way that I (and this JS scaffold) work is as follows:

 * You have PAGES, and each page either has some code that should be excuted when the DOM is ready, or it doesn't.